michaelrambeau/bestofjs-batches/README.md

 ## Commands

-`npm run batch-test` : run the test batch (a simple loop through the projects stored in the database)
+### Main script

 `npm run daily`: script to be run every day, launched by the daily build process on the CI server.

+### Other commands

+`node batches test` : run the test batch (a simple loop through the projects stored in the database)

-`npm run github`: part 1 of the daily build: update Github data and take snapshots.
+`node batches github`: part 1 of the daily process: update Github data and take snapshots.

-`npm run build`: part 2 of the daily build: create the json file from snapshots stored in the database.
+`node batches build`: part 2 of the daily process: create `projects.json` file from snapshots stored in the database.

+`node batches hof`: part 3 of the daily process: update the Hall-of-Fame and build `hof.json` file

-## Command line parameters
+### Command line parameters

 The **first** parameter (required) is the name of the batch to launch

 ```
-npm run <batch_key> [-- --param1 value1 --param2 value2]
+node batches <batch_key>
 ```

 Optional parameters: